Nuaym.leadr

 Workflow Orchestration

-n8n watches for HubSpot events: new contact, deal stage change, missed SLA.
-Kicks the LLM when something needs thinking.
-Routes outputs back.
+n8n watches for HubSpot events.
+New contact, deal stage change, missed SLA.
+When something needs thinking, it kicks the LLM.
+Output goes back into the right place.
 Bridges HubSpot to Airtable, Clay to HubSpot, Slack to everything.

 18 triggers · 31 actions